pdaiii/Meteor/README.md

 # Meteor
 [Live Site](https://meteor-fsp.herokuapp.com/#/)

 Welcome to the Meteor wiki!
 Medium is a social media application inspired by Medium that enables authors to create and share short stories.
-The site was designed with React.js and Redux on the front-end and Rails with a PostgreSQL database on the back-end.
+The site was designed with React.js and Redux on the front-end and Ruby on Rails with a PostgreSQL database on the back-end.

 ## List of Technologies Used
 * Ruby on Rails